GalkaKG/Exercises-and-preparing-for-interview-questions/README.md

-# Exercises and preparing for interview
+# Exercises and preparing for interview questions
 More exercises and interview preparation